Citadel of Erbil

 Hamman at Erbil Citadel

-Wander around the Qaysari Bazaar soaking up the atmosphere, marvelling at the Kurdish Delight sweets or select from the most intricate and beautiful hand-made rugs at fantastic prices.
-As with any of the bazaars, barter you way down to a reasonable figure.
+Wander around the Qaysari Bazaar soaking up the atmosphere, marvelling at the Kurdish Delight sweets, or selecting from the most intricate and beautiful hand-made rugs at fantastic prices.
+As with any of the bazaars, barter your way down to a reasonable figure.
 Even if you aren’t buying, the buzz of the bazaar is a cool thing to see in Erbil.
 The bazaar is one of the oldest covered markets in the world and dates back to the Ottoman period.

 Drinking chai with the locals